-Going beyond the ideological connotations of protest behavior, there are a number of other factors stemming from general theories of political behavior and political protest.
-Some of these theories could be used to formulate rival hypotheses to the "usual suspects" and "experiential search" frameworks.
-Other variables, however, are less clearly related to these frames but still need to be taken into account as control variables.
+Going beyond the ideological connotations of protest behaviour, there are a number of other factors stemming from general theories of political behaviour and political protest.
+Some of these theories could be used to formulate rival hypotheses relating to our two main explanatory frameworks, 'usual suspects' versus 'experiential search'.
+Other variables, however, are less clearly related to these frames but still need to be taken into account as 'control' variables.

-Among the most influential approaches to the study of political protest are theories of social networks.
-The literature clearly highlights that the relationship between protest and organizational involvement is not one directional but is instead a dynamic two-way relationship (Diani 2004: 339).
-In their analysis, Verhulst and Walgrave (2009: 462) suggest that new protesters are mainly recruited "via open mobilization channels and display less organizational membership or affiliations."
+Among the most influential approaches for the study of political protest are theories of social networks.
+The literature clearly highlights that the relationship between protest and organizational involvement is not one-directional but a dynamic, two-way relationship (Diani 2004: 339).
+In their analysis, Verhulst and Walgrave (2009: 462) suggest that new protesters are mainly recruited 'via open mobilization channels and display less organizational membership or affiliations'.
 Established protesters may indeed acquire a higher number of such ties as a result of their past protest involvement (Downton and Wehr 1997), which would support this view.

-On the other hand, Verhulst and Walgrave's (2009) logic that new protesters have higher thresholds points toward the opposite conclusion: novice protesters should have a higher, not a lower, degree of organizational ties.
-Previous studies on the impact of social capital on recruitment have found that personal ties and being part of networks appear to be crucial for turning potential into actual protest behavior (Klandermans and Oegema 1987; McAdam 1986).
-Thus, pursuing the idea that novice protesters are the "usual suspects," we hypothesize that first-time protesters should have a higher level of social ties than both veterans and non-protesters.
+On the other hand, the general logic of Verhulst and Walgrave (2009) that new protesters have higher thresholds to overcome points toward the opposite conclusion: novice protesters should have a higher, not a lower degree of organizational ties.
+Previous studies on the impact of social capital on recruitment have found that it is personal ties and being part of networks that appear to be crucial for turning potential into actual protest behaviour (McAdam 1986; Klandermans and Oegema 1987).
+We thus propose that it would be more appropriate for the pursuit of the idea of novice protesters as 'usual suspects' to hypothesize that those who take part in protest for the first time should have a higher level of social ties than both veteran and non-protesters.
 A rejection of this hypothesis would indicate support for Rothenberg's experiential approach.

-Hypothesis 2: New protesters have a higher level of ties with voluntary organizations and trade unions in comparison with protesters with a record of previous participation and with nonprotesters.
+H2.
+New protesters have a higher level of ties with voluntary organizations and trade unions in comparison with protesters with a record of previous participation and with non-protesters.

-Another classical theory of political behavior that should be relevant here is relative deprivation.
-The basic notion of this theory is that it is not the "absolute" level of deprivation but the deprivation perceived by the individual relative to other groups, or what the individual feels entitled to, that is a cause of protest behavior (Davies 1962; Gurr 1970; Walker and Smith 2002).
+Another classical theory of political behaviour that should be relevant here is relative deprivation.
+The basic notion of this theory is that it is not the 'absolute' level of deprivation but the deprivation perceived by the individual relative to other groups or what he/she considers to be entitled to that is a cause of protest behaviour (Davies 1962; Gurr 1970; Walker and Smith 2002).
 The narrative of Greek anti-austerity protest is one of protest against severe economic deprivation.
 A substantial section of the population is deprived of income and resources they previously took for granted.
-As confirmed by our survey, a vast majority of Greeks (89 percent) believe the burden of the austerity measures is not distributed fairly.
-It thus appears to be a reasonable expectation that new members, in particular, may be motivated to engage in protest activities by the degree of economic deprivation suffered.
-Assuming that those with previous protest involvement may be more motivated by ideological factors, new protesters should experience a higher degree of economic deprivation compared with both established protesters and nonprotesters.
+As confirmed by our survey, a vast majority of Greeks, 89 %, considers that the burden of the austerity measures is not distributed fairly.
+It thus appears to be a reasonable expectation that new members in particular may be motivated by the degree of economic deprivation suffered to become engaged in protest activities.
+On the assumption that those with previous protest involvement may be more motivated by ideological factors, new protesters should experience a higher degree of economic deprivation compared with both established protesters and non-protesters.

-Hypothesis 3: Compared with established protesters and nonprotesters, new protesters will perceive themselves to be suffering from a higher degree of economic deprivation as a result of the austerity measures.
+H3.
+New protesters will perceive to be suffering from a higher degree of economic deprivation as a result of the austerity measures than established protesters and non-protesters.